Shivakumarr18/NASA-ASRS-Pipelines/README.md

 Outputs: TierLabelDescription🔴 1CRITICALImmediate action required🟠 2HIGHUrgent review needed🟡 3MEDIUMMonitor closely🟢 4LOWRoutine operations

-🔍 Query Layer (Decision Support) An abstraction layer that enables stakeholders to get immediate answers to operational questions:
+Query Layer (Decision Support) An abstraction layer that enables stakeholders to get immediate answers to operational questions:
 "Which aircraft model currently carries the highest risk score?"
 "What components have the highest failure frequency in the last quarter?"

-Business Impact
+Business Impact:

-⚡ Operational Velocity — Reduced risk identification time from hours to seconds. 🛡️ Proactive Safety — Enabled a "Pattern-First" approach, identifying mechanical trends before they result in grounding events. 📦 Architecture Efficiency — Optimized the data footprint by 85% while retaining 100% of the technical signal.
+Operational Velocity — Reduced risk identification time from hours to seconds. 🛡️ Proactive Safety — Enabled a "Pattern-First" approach, identifying mechanical trends before they result in grounding events.
+Architecture Efficiency — Optimized the data footprint by 85% while retaining 100% of the technical signal.

 Tech Stack CategoryTechnologyLanguagesPython (Pandas / NumPy)Data EngineeringStar-Schema Modeling (Fact / Dim), Schema EnforcementScalingApache Spark (Target for high-volume distributed transformation)AnalyticsSQL (Complex analytical window functions)

-Key Learnings and Challenges
+Key Learnings and Challenges:

 Selective Cleaning — Real-world data is messy.
 Choosing the right 15 columns is more valuable than processing all 250.
 Data Modeling is Logic — Structured Fact/Dim tables are the only way to build a query layer that executives can trust.
 Handling Ambiguity — Developed narrative text-mining logic to recover missing "Component" data from pilot descriptions.